Zappani/Zappani/README.md

 Hello, I'm Lucas Zappani Siqueira

-I'm a Electrical Engineering student and I want to be Full Stack Dev
+I'm a Electrical Engineering student and I want to learn about data, statistics and ML

 I'll share some of my projects here